denzelhartshorn/OnlineStore-ReactNative/README.md

 # OnlineStore-ReactNative

-A React Native app that is an online store.
-Freatures Include: Product Pages, Product Detail Pages, Checkout, Admin Page with Product Editing Features, ReactNavigation and multiple Components.
+OnlineStore-ReactNative is an online marketplace that allows you to buy sell and browse.
+It includes multiple screens to view products as well as an Admin page which allows you to be the buyer to the seller with add/ delete product functions.
+It was built with React Native, Javascript, and CSS.
+It is compatible with Andriod and iOS and incorporates different screens, multiple components, styling and navigation.

 Technology: React Native, Javascript